 Hallelujah ~ Leonard Cohen ~ 1984 (See also Jeff Buckley’s version ~ 1994)

-With this theme Hallelujah takes on a multiplicity of meanings creating a philosophically complex song including but not limited to; celebration, mourning, regret, catharsis, sexuality and reconciliation.
-In doing so Cohen cuts a swathe through the human experience and converts it into lyrical form.
+With this theme, Hallelujah takes on multiple meanings, creating a philosophically complex song including but not limited to celebration, mourning, regret, catharsis, sexuality and reconciliation.
+In doing so, Cohen cuts a swathe through the human experience and converts it into lyrical form.

 ‘Your faith was strong but you needed proof.
 You saw her bathing on the roof.
 Her beauty and the moonlight overthrew ya.
 She tied you to a kitchen chair.
 She broke your throne and she cut your hair and from your lips she drew the Hallelujah.’